-Arriving from London, the shortest route out of the station is through an exit at the London end of the platform canopy.
-Veer right through the supermarket car park and go out onto the main road (Station Road).
+Arriving from London, the shortest route out of the station is through an exit at the London end of the short platform canopy.
+Veer right through the supermarket car park and turn left onto Station Road.

 If this useful short cut is closed, you will have to go over the station footbridge and exit on the other side.
 Turn left onto a tarmac path and go up a flight of steps to Station Road.
 Turn left again to cross back over the railway.